-In agreement with hypothesis (1), models and observations feature strong positive correlations 453 between temperature and LWP in mid- and high-latitude regions in both hemispheres (Fig. 8a).
-The correlations are particularly high in the observations, peaking at 0.95 near $50^{\circ}$ .
-The latitude 455 beyond which the correlations become positive varies considerably among models, and may reflect 456 differences in the meridional extent of mixed-phase regions.
-It should also be noted that the 457 observations feature positive LWP-temperature correlations at lower latitudes than the majority 458 of the models.
-Over the Southern Ocean poleward of 60° S, the LWP-temperature correlation 459 becomes lower in observations than in models; it is unclear whether this reflects a different LWPtemperature relationship in the observations, or whether it is related to measurement errors, for 461 example over sea ice regions.
-462 produce a LWP increase around the midlatitudes for increasing lower-tropospheric temperature, although there is substantial inter-model variability in the magnitude and meridional structure of the LWP regression coefficients (Fig. 8b).
+In agreement with hypothesis 1, models and observations feature strong positive correlations between temperature and LWP in the middle- and high-latitude regions in both hemispheres (Fig. 8a).
+The correlations are particularly high in the observations, peaking at 0.95 near 50°.
+The latitude beyond which the correlations become positive varies considerably among models, and may reflect differences in the meridional extent of mixed-phase regions.
+It should also be noted that the observations feature positive LWP-temperature correlations at lower latitudes than the majority of the models.
+Over the Southern Ocean poleward of 60°S, the LWP-temperature correlation becomes lower in observations than in models; it is unclear whether this reflects a different LWP-temperature relationship in the observations, or whether it is related to measurement errors, for example over sea ice regions.

+Consistent with the positive correlation coefficients, all models (as well as the observations) produce a LWP increase around the midlatitudes for increasing lowertropospheric temperature, although there is substantial intermodel variability in the magnitude and meridional structure of the LWP regression coefficients (Fig. 8b).
 The strong positive LWP-temperature relationships are consistent with the results of Gordon and Klein (2014), who found positive condensed water path-temperature relationships in models for low clouds with cloud-top temperatures below freezing.
-Earlier studies based on in-situ observations also found similar relationships in cold clouds (Feigelson 1978; Gultepe and Isaac 1997).
-We believe that regions of positive regression and correlation coefficients correspond to regions where clouds are predominantly mixed-phase, and where LWP is therefore strongly influenced by temperature-dependent ice-phase microphysical processes.
+Earlier studies based on in situ observations also found similar relationships in cold clouds (Feigelson 1978; Gultepe and Isaac 1997).
+We believe that regions of positive regression and correlation coefficients correspond to regions where clouds are predominantly mixed-phase, and where LWP is therefore strongly influenced by temperaturedependent ice-phase microphysical processes.